How We Build Scalable Web Apps: Our Rails Tech Stack

 Martin Dick

-Is Ruby on Rails good for scalable web apps?
+Is Ruby on Rails good for scalable web applications?